Online shopping changing general merchandise retail

 Actors

 The field is still led by Amazon, Walmart, Target, Costco, and a long tail of marketplace sellers and private-label operators.
-The actor set is widening further: AI shopping assistants, agentic-commerce protocol vendors, retail media networks, commerce infrastructure providers, and membership ecosystems now shape discovery and conversion.
-Signals suggest the interface layer is becoming more contested and more operational:
+The actor set is widening further: AI shopping assistants, cross-surface cart layers, retail and commerce media networks, commerce data providers, membership ecosystems, and content-led discovery platforms now shape discovery and conversion.

-• Walmart is using marketplace assortment, unified app experiences, and 30-minute delivery to extend general merchandise online.
+- Walmart is combining marketplace assortment, fulfillment, and commerce media to extend general merchandise online while monetizing the interface.

 Moves

-• Delegated shopping is moving from novelty to utility: assistants can recommend products, compare options, track prices, auto-add to cart, and increasingly complete purchases.
+- Delegated shopping is moving from novelty to utility: assistants can recommend products, compare options, track prices, set alerts, and increasingly auto-buy when thresholds are met.

-• Structured product feeds are becoming core infrastructure for AI shopping because assistants depend on clean metadata, pricing, and inventory.
+- Structured product feeds are becoming core infrastructure because assistants depend on clean metadata, pricing, inventory, and brand rules.

-• Marketplace expansion is absorbing more general merchandise assortment, especially where long-tail selection and seller depth matter.
+- Marketplace expansion continues to absorb more general merchandise assortment, especially where long-tail selection and seller depth matter.

 Leverage